eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 ```

 > [!IMPORTANT]
-> The filter chains are loaded by eddie core before the context of the outbound-connector is built.
+> The filter chains are loaded by eddie core before the context of the outbound connector is built.
-> Consequently, `Beans` that are part of the outbound-connector are ***not*** available in the security config.
+> Consequently, `Beans` that are part of the outbound connector are ***not*** available in the security config.
 > Nevertheless, you can access e.g. `@Values` that are instantiated by eddie core.

 ## Configuration

-Since the outbound-connector is a Spring Boot application, it is possible to load configurations from all sources as usual in Spring Boot.
+Since the outbound connector is a Spring Boot application, it is possible to load configurations from all sources as usual in Spring Boot.
-It is possible to use the `@Value`-annotation to get configuration values, as well as using `@ConfigurationProperties` to configure the outbound-connector.
+It is possible to use the `@Value`-annotation to get configuration values, as well as using `@ConfigurationProperties` to configure the outbound connector.

 ### Naming conventions

 While the names of the configuration properties are arbitrary the naming convention is to use `outbound-connector.<outbound-connector-name>.<property-name>`.
-This is useful because it helps differentiate between the configuration of different outbound-connectors.
+This is useful because it helps differentiate between the configuration of different outbound connectors.
 In some cases this can be ignored, for example, when libraries are used, which read the properties themselves.
 In that case, it is often not possible to use the naming convention